Lecture – Prediction and Prevention of Psychosis in At-Risk Youth

 Available with English captions.

-Tyrone D. Cannon, PhD, Yale University
+Presented by Tyrone D. Cannon, PhD, Yale University – Visiting Scholar Series

-At risk individuals who convert to psychosis show elevated levels of proinflammatory cytokines, as well as disrupted cerebello-thalamo-cortical functional connectivity at baseline, compared with those who do not.
-Further, converters show a steeper rate of gray matter reduction, most prominent in prefrontal cortex, that in turn is predicted by higher levels of inflammatory markers at baseline.
+Cannon explains that at-risk individuals who convert to psychosis show elevated levels of proinflammatory cytokines.
+They also show disrupted cerebello-thalamo-cortical functional connectivity at baseline, compared with those who do not convert.
+Also, converters show a steeper rate of gray matter reduction, most prominent in the prefrontal cortex.
+This, in turn, is predicted by higher levels of inflammatory markers at baseline.